Best Hoka Shoes For Plantar Fasciitis: Podiatrist Recommended

 Pain reduction: Since using the HOKA Bondi 8, my plantar fasciitis pain has significantly diminished, allowing me to enjoy running again.

-Heel counter: The secure heel counter ensures proper heel fit, contributing to overall support and reducing strain on the plantar fascia.
+Heel counter: The secure heel counter ensures proper heel fit, contributing to the overall support and reducing strain on the plantar fascia.

 Slightly heavy: The only minor drawback is the shoe’s weight, but the benefits outweigh this minor issue.